 You should also increase air circulation around the plant and reduce humidity.

-For problems with fungal rot, you’ll need to cut away any mushy, brown parts of the plant and its roots.
+For problems with fungal rot, cut away any mushy, brown parts of the plant and its roots.

-There’s no need to apply a fungicide to the wounds because the plants’ latex sap contains fungicidal properties.
+There’s no need to apply a fungicide to the wounds as the plants’ latex sap contains fungicidal properties.

 As it dries, it will create a scab to help protect the rest of the plant from infection.